 For Students Aged 3 to 6

 The Montessori Children's House at Polis World School is an authentic Montessori program for children between 3 and 6 years of age.
 Our learning environments prepare students for school and for life, giving them the confidence and competence they need to joyously excel as they learn and grow.

 The Montessori approach to education was developed a century ago by Maria Montessori.
 Drawing from emerging insights in learning theory and developmental psychology, Montessori created an educational approach that was a marked improvement over traditional early education programs in every respect: self-control, manners and sociability, and academic learning.

 The Montessori preschool represents a highly developed model for education children in a way that is both fully child-led, allowing them to make real choices and practice independence, and highly academically rigorous, offering children a structured sequence of lessons and materials on everything from language to self-care to math to culture.

-Polis's implementation of Montessori also includes full Mandarin immersion.
-Students learn Mandarin by exposure from a lead guide who delivers Montessori classroom instruction with Montessori materials purely in native Mandarin.
+Polis provides both English and Mandarin immersion classroom options.
+In all classrooms, the environment is led by a Montessori-trained guide.
+In the language classrooms, students learn Mandarin by exposure from a lead guide who delivers Montessori classroom instruction with Montessori materials purely in native Mandarin.

-The result of three years in a Polis classroom is a 6-year-old with persistence and concentration, a high degree of independence, an academic foundation that is both wide and deep, a real facility with the Mandarin language—and the hard-earned confidence, excitement, and growth mindset that comes from the systematic, full exercise of one's mind.
+The result of three years in a Polis classroom is a 6-year-old with persistence and concentration, a high degree of independence, an academic foundation that is both wide and deep—and the hard-earned confidence, excitement, and growth mindset that comes from the systematic, full exercise of one's mind.

 Polis's Children's House program features: